Will Travel Insurance Cover you for a Death In The Family?

 What else is covered by cancellation cover on my travel insurance?

 As well as a family bereavement, there might be a number of reasons for you to cut your trip short, or not even leave home in the first place.
 These include things such as illness and injury, redundancy, and jury service.

 Check the key features of your policy to see what is covered.

 What if I want to make a complaint about my travel insurance?

 If you are not happy with the pay-out or have a claim rejected, you should take it up with the insurer’s complaints department.
 You will be able to find details on their website.

-If you still can’t reach a resolution, you can take your case to the Financial Ombudsman.
+If you still can’t reach a resolution, you can take your case to the Financial Ombudsman Service.

 Finding affordable cover for your holiday is quick and easy when you compare travel insurance with MoneySuperMarket.
 Just tell us a little about yourself and your holiday plans, including who’s travelling and where you’re going, and we’ll search the market for a list of quotes tailored to your requirements.

-You’ll be able to compare policies by the overall cost, the cover you’ll get and the excess you’ll need to pay to make a claim.
-Once you’ve found the deal you want, just click through to the provider to finalise your purchase.
+You’ll be able to compare policies by the overall cost, the cover you’ll get, and the excess you’ll need to pay to make a claim.
+Once you’ve found the deal you want, simply click through to the provider to finalise your purchase.